joseRafaelBrito/n8n-chatbot/README.md

 # n8n Chatbot Docker Setup

-This repository contains a Docker setup for running n8n (workflow automation tool) locally and deploying to Render.
+This repository contains a Docker setup for running n8n (workflow automation tool) locally and deploying to Fly.io.

 ## Prerequisites

 - Docker and Docker Compose installed on your system
 - Git (for cloning and version control)
-- Render account (for cloud deployment)
+- Fly.io account and CLI (for cloud deployment)

 ## Local Development